L78k3/grimmora-pages/content/World/Grimmora/Locations/Villages/Pinechill.md

 ## What We Know

 Pinechill is a small, isolated village with minimal infrastructure.
-It's a quiet settlement that sees few visitors, making any travelers passing through a notable event for the locals.
+It's a quiet settlement that sees few visitors, making any travellers passing through a notable event for the locals.

 ## Character